-As of September 30, 2008, MCWR-DESCO owned 32 shopping centers, had total assets of \$399.7 million and recorded a net loss of \$4.1 million for the nine months ended, primarily related to depreciation and amortization expense, but produced positive cash flow from operations.
-The Company's share of the venture's total assets and net loss was \$65.4 million and \$684,567, respectively.
+As of September 30, 2008, MCWR-DESCO owned 32 shopping centers, had total assets of \$399.7 million and recorded a net loss of \$4.1 million for the nine months ended primarily related to depreciation and amortization expense, but produced positive cash flow from operations.
+The partnership agreement does not contain any DIK provisions that would require the Company to apply the Restricted Gain Method.
+Since its inception in 2007, the Company has not sold any properties to MCWR-DESCO.

-The Company co-invests with the Fund, an open-ended, infinite life investment fund in which the Company has an ownership interest of 20%.
-The Fund has the exclusive right to acquire all Regency-developed large format community centers upon stabilization that meet the Fund's investment criteria.
-The Fund also has the right to co-invest with the Company in third party shopping center acquisitions.
-As of September 30, 2008, the Fund owned nine shopping centers, had total assets of \$381.1 million and recorded net income of \$432,918 for the nine months ended.
-The Company's share of the venture's total assets and net income was \$76.1 million and \$217,655, respectively.
-During 2008, the Fund purchased one shopping center from an unrelated party for \$93.3 million which included \$66.0 million of assumed mortgage debt and the Company contributed \$18.7 million for its proportionate share of the purchase price.
-During the three months ended September 30, 2008, the Fund acquired one property in development from the Company for a sales price of \$74.5 million.
-The acquisition was 100% financed by a mortgage loan and an unsecured line of credit draw.
-The Company received cash of \$73.8 million and recognized a gain of \$4.7 million after excluding its ownership interest.
-On October 16, 2008, the Company contributed \$7.5 million for its proportionate share of the repayment of the unsecured line of credit draw.
+The Company co-invests with Regency Retail Partners (the "Fund"), an open-ended, infinite life investment fund in which the Company has an ownership interest of 20%.
+As of September 30, 2008, the Fund owned nine shopping centers, had total assets of \$381.1 million, and net income of \$432,918 for the nine months ended.
+During the nine months ended 2008, the Fund purchased one shopping center from a third party for \$93.3 million that included \$66.0 million of assumed mortgage debt and the Company contributed \$18.7 million for its proportionate share of the purchase price.
+During September 2008, the Fund also acquired one property in development from the Company for a sales price of \$74.5 million and the Company recognized a gain of \$4.7 million after excluding the Company's ownership interest.
+The partnership agreement does not contain any DIK provisions that would require the Company to apply the Restricted Gain Method.
+Since its inception in 2006, the Company has recognized gains of \$71.6 million on partial sales to the Fund and deferred gains of \$17.9 million.